97harsh/97harsh/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on ...
-Entity Matching
+Building Full fledged JARVIS like chatbot, which answers closed domain questions as well as gets real time results on day to day stuff
 - 🌱 I’m currently learning ...
-Attention Models
+Flask app building and deploying
 - 📚 I'm currently reading:
   - [The Art of War](https://www.goodreads.com/book/show/10534.The_Art_of_War)